Barclays CEO Staley resigns after Epstein probe | Business

 His greatest success, insiders and analysts said, was to fight off a campaign launched by activist investor Edward Bramson in 2018 to have Staley removed on the grounds that Barclays' investment bank was underperforming and should be cut back.
 Bramson sold his stake earlier this year, and the bank's recent results have seen the investment bank perform strongly.

-Also in 2018, Britain's financial regulators and Barclays fined Staley a combined 1.1 million pounds ($1.50 million) after he tried to identify a whistleblower who sent letters criticising a Barclays employee.
+Also in 2018, Britain's financial regulators and Barclays fined Staley a combined 1.1 million pounds ($1.50 million) after he tried to identify a whistleblower who sent letters criticizing a Barclays employee.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)